jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

         return None

   the terminal shows all tests pass.
 * Is there another solution to the above test?
-Can I define a function that takes in any number of parameters? see :doc:`functions`
+Can I define a function that takes in any number of parameters? see :doc:`/functions/functions`

 More Tests
 ----------